-5 Best Anime like Ponyo
+5 Best Anime Movies like Ponyo

-5 Recommended Anime Series and Movies like Ponyo
+5 Recommended Anime Movies Similar to Ponyo

 Japanese anime has been watched by kids with their parents around the world lately, which is now easy to access anywhere on video steaming websites such as Netflix and Amazon Prime Video.
 Especially, Studio Ghibli anime movies are the most famous and popular among not only Japanese but global families.

 As well as Totoro and Catbus, Ponyo has been known familiarly as a new adorable family-friendly character since the fantasy movie was released in 2008.
-If you have watched Ponyo for many times and are looking for some recommendations, here are 5 best anime like Ponyo including the classic and recent anime films.
+If you have watched Ponyo for many times and are looking for some recommendations, here are 5 best anime movies like Ponyo including the classic and recent anime films.

 Ponyo (崖の上のポニョ) is a fantasy Studio Ghibli movie released in 2008, directed by Hayao Miyazaki following his previous work Howl’s Moving Castle in 2004.
 The successful film is now known as the 7th-highest-grossing Japanese movie earning over 15 billion yen at the domestic box office.

 Ponyo is set in a seaside town telling the story of a goldfish named Ponyo that wishes to become a human and leaves the ocean.
 Another main character Sosuke, a 5-year-old boy, meets and saves Ponyo.
 Ponyo’s father try to pull her back from the ground to the ocean influencing the human’s world with the magic, but she runs away with Sosuke.